how-to-create-a-file-upload-form-in-wordpress_b

 • And more.

-Next, go to your WordPress dashboard and click on WPForms » Add New in the left-hand menu to add a new form.
-We’ll use one of WPForms’ 1,500+ form templates to make our file upload form.
+Go to your WordPress dashboard and click on WPForms » Add New in the left-hand menu to add a new form.

-Scroll down and type in “file upload form” in the template search field.
+Scroll down and type “file upload form” in the template search field.
 When this template appears in the results, move your cursor over it and click Use Template.

 Choosing the File Upload Form template